 1 credit course per semester that runs concurrently with the required course schedule

-This course introduces students to policy analysis by examining issues in the health sector with a problem focused and multidisciplinary approach that builds on political science, public administration, epidemiology, biostatistics, public policy and political theory.
+This course introduces students to policy analysis by examining issues in the health sector with a problem focused and multi-disciplinary approach that builds on political science, public administration, epidemiology, biostatistics, public policy and political theory.
 It explores the complexity of health policy and provides the basic tools used in policy design, implementation and evaluation.
-Prerequisites: None

-This course is designed for administrators and legal counsels in healthcare for keeping their organizations in compliance with federal and state regulations.
-Strategies for compliance plan development and implementation are discussed.
-The essential ingredients for an effective compliance program in agreement with key statutes, regulations, policy guidance, and enforcement initiatives are introduced.
+This course is designed for administrative and legal counsels in healthcare for keeping their organizations in compliance with federal and state regulations.
+Strategies for plan development and implementation are discussed.
+The essential ingredients for an effective compliance program in agreement with key statutes, regulations, policy guidance and enforcement are discussed.